Skip to main content

 The backend and database query

-At the backend an appropriate endpoint needs to be created which will be responsible for querying the database and returning the data for the front-end.
-Because the application uses Node.js in conjunction with Express a special package also needs to be added which will be able to handle the request body coming from the browser - the package of my choice is body-parser:
+The backend needs an endpoint that queries the database and returns data for the front-end.
+Because the application uses Node.js with Express, we also need a package to handle the request body from the browser.
+I went with body-parser:

 const bodyParser = require('body-parser');